loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 6. **Tooling (CLI & UI)**
     - Add CLI and UI  tools to:
-      - Scaffold LoopBack Next applications
+      - Scaffold LoopBack 4 applications
       - Manage artifacts such as sequences, actions, controllers, repositories, services, datasources and models

 ## A new core foundation